uvaai/ml1/10 week1/40 Turing Test/content.md

 valid objection to using the Imitation Game as a test to determine if a machine can think.

-There is no hard limit on a minimum or maximum number of words.
+There is no hard limit on a minimum or maximum number of words for this assignment.
 As an indication, we expect the average reply to be about 400 words.
 This means that if your reply is less then 100 words or more then 800 words, you should probably consider rewriting it.
 However, the main determining factor for the number of words if simply if you made a cohesive and clear argument for your point of view.

 ### Submission